aucampia/issue-20230418-bicep_storageaccount_not_declarative/README.md

-# Issue: Storage Account resource is not declarative
+# Issue: The Bicep storage account resource is not declarative

 I would expect the following sequences of operations to have the same outcome: